kpb/cultureofcode.online/content/blog/dev/morning-dose-of-strftime.md

 draft: false
 ---

-`%a, %b %d %l:%M.%S` WTF??!!
-If you need a quick way to find or visualize _conversion specifications_, visit [strftime][strftime].
+`%a, %b %d %l:%M.%S` WTF??!!<!--more--> If you need a quick way to find or visualize _conversion specifications_, visit [strftime][strftime].
 If you don't know what any of this is, [read this][hope].